smpetersgithub/AdvancedSQLPuzzles/Database Articles/Behavior Of Nulls/Behavior_of_Nulls.md

 ### IN

-A null in an `IN` list does not match a null outer value:
+A null in an `IN` list does not match a null outer value.

 ```sql
 SELECT ID, Fruit